1-888-466-4677

 Just Follow These Steps

-1. Each state has different requirements for becoming a home inspector.
+1. Find out what your state requires.
+Each state has different requirements for becoming a home inspector.
 Some states license their home inspectors, while others only have them register.
 There are a few states that have no requirements at all.
-Some states require 50 hours of training, while others require 194.
+Some states require as little as 50 hours of training, while others require almost 200 hours.
 Some states require that you sit in a classroom for training, while others let you do the training online.
 Click on the States tab above to find out what your state requires and how we can help.

-2. Buy the appropriate educational training material for your state.
-Click on the Store tab to make your purchase.
-Complete the training at your own pace in your own home at a time that is convenient for you.
+2. Buy and complete the appropriate educational training material for your state.
+You can order right from your state page.
+Because the courses are online and on demand, you can complete the training at your own pace in your own home at a time that is convenient for you.

 4. Submit your home inspector license/registration application to your state, along with the appropriate fee.

-5. Set up your business once you have your license.
+5. Set up your business once you receive your license.
 Most home inspectors are self-employed and like it that way.
+They can set their own schedule and work when they want.
 Our material covers some business aspects.
-You can also find a lot of good material online.
+You can also find a lot of good material for establishing your business online.

 Super Inspector Package